NxPKG/khulnasoft-docs/content/api-shield/security/volumetric-abuse-detection.md

 # Volumetric Abuse Detection

-Cloudflare Volumetric Abuse Detection helps you set up a system of adaptive rate limiting.
+Khulnasoft Volumetric Abuse Detection helps you set up a system of adaptive rate limiting.

 ## About

-After [API Discovery](/api-shield/security/api-discovery/), Cloudflare looks for endpoint abuse based on common user traffic.
+After [API Discovery](/api-shield/security/api-discovery/), Khulnasoft looks for endpoint abuse based on common user traffic.

 For example, your API might see different levels of traffic to a `/reset-password` endpoint than a `/login` endpoint.
 Additionally, your `/login` endpoint might see higher than average traffic after a successful marketing campaign.